- Having too much caffeine can make you feel nervous or jittery.

 It’s recommended by medical professionals that kids under the age of 12 not consume any caffeine and teens limit or avoid caffeine, in part because the amount of caffeine that’s safe for teens to have in a day has not been determined.
 For adults, a limit of 400 milligrams of caffeine per day (which roughly equals 4 cups of coffee, 2 cans of soda, or 2 “energy shot” drinks, however this can vary widely) is considered safe.
 Given that we do not yet know the amount of caffeine that is safe for teens, for adolescents drinking more than 400 mg (about the amount in 4 cups of coffee) it is important to cut back on caffeine consumption.

-The effect caffeine has on a person depends on how sensitive that person is to it.
-Sensitivity is affected by body weight and the amount of caffeine a person typically has.
+The effect caffeine has on a person depends on how sensitive that person is to it’s effects.
+Sensitivity is affected by body weight and typical intake of caffeine.
 Some teens who are more sensitive to caffeine will feel stronger effects with smaller amounts than others who may be less sensitive to it.

 Having too much caffeine can cause side effects like “the jitters,” restlessness, anxiety, insomnia (trouble sleeping), headaches, high blood pressure and a fast heart rate.
-Caffeine is a diuretic, which means that it will make you have to urinate (pee) more often.
+Caffeine is a diuretic, which means that it will make you have to urinate (pee) more often than other beverages.
 It can be dehydrating if you are in the heat or working out, so for individuals sensitive to caffeine, it may be best to avoid it before vigorous exercise.

 Another impact of caffeine that is particularly important for adolescents is its relationship to bone health.
 It has been reported that individuals who consume a high amount of caffeine may have bones with less density, ultimately leading to weaker bones.
 This happens because caffeinated beverages may interfere with your body’s ability to absorb calcium.